Frequently Asked Questions

 Answer: Some state agencies have smaller subdivisions, offices, boards, commissions, or committees that are not listed on the main list of state agencies.
 Try looking in the "agency subdivisions" page of the agency that would most likely contain the office you seek.
 For example, if you are trying to find the Oregon Dairy Products Commission, go to the agency subdivision page for the Agriculture Department.
 It lists all of the commodity commissions as well as many other related entities.

-Answer: The Blue Book includes only incorporated cities.
+Answer: The Oregon Blue Book includes only incorporated cities.
 Communities, post offices, and other non-incorporated local entities are not included.
 Try the excellent Geographic Names Information System (GNIS) produced by the United States Geological Survey (USGS).
 It lists information on over 2000 post offices in Oregon as well as information on local geography and landmarks.

 Answer: Use the Contact Us link at the bottom of each page.
 Fill out the quick and easy form and hit the "submit form" button.
 We'll review your report and make appropriate changes.